machineagency/planager/README.md

 production dependency, and `--save-dev` will save it as a development dependency.

 ### Debugging

 Everyone has their preferences when it comes to IDEs and debuggers, but I find VSCode to work well for me.
 I included a `launch.json` configuration in `.vscode/`.
-The compound rule `full stack` will run both the frontend and backend configurations!
-One thing to note is that the python configuration has to be run with the GEVENT_SUPPORT flag set to true, or else some crucial Flask things will not work.